Menu Close

 At Tomaree NP, we’re working hard to not let that happen.

 More locally on the Tomaree Peninsula – the myrtle-leaf milkwort, Polygala myrtifolia, seems to have been planted in Nelson Head’s gardens.
-It’s prevalent throughout Shoal Bay’s coastal dune, particularly the western strip, neighbouring Anzac Park, and in Tomaree Lodge’s bushland.
+It’s prevalent throughout Shoal Bay’s coastal dune, particularly the western strip, neighbouring Anzac Park, and in Tomaree Lodge’s bushland, though as of 2025 it is being removed which will require ongoing maintenance.

-It has a long history in Tomaree National Park – possibly emanating from Tomaree Lodge.
-For us, in the Friends of Tomaree National Park, our association with Polygala goes back to our beginnings – our first workbee in October 2020, just 4 years ago!
+It has a long history in Tomaree National Park – possibly emanating from Tomaree Lodge in Tomaree Headland and Zenith Beach.
+For us, in the Friends of Tomaree National Park, our association with Polygala goes back to our beginnings – our first workbee in October 2020.

 At Tomaree’s Zenith Beach – we sighted an unfamiliar pea plant.
 Fortunately one of our team members, Barb, in our newly established team had seen National Parks and Wildlife Service rangers working elsewhere on what looked like this pea and alerted us to its potential as a problem plant.